mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 #### H2: Placement Options
 - Driveway aprons leading from the street.
 - Edging for flower beds, walks, or parking pads.
-- Accent bands within paver fields or around tree rings.
+- Accent bands within patios, courtyards, or around tree rings.

 #### H3: Integration with Paving
-We coordinate Belgium-block installation with asphalt paving, driveway replacements, or new paver work so timelines and elevations align.
+We coordinate Belgium-block installation with asphalt paving, driveway replacements, or other decorative stone work so timelines and elevations align.

 - Microcopy:
   - CTA button: `Design My Belgium-Block Accent`